OWASP/www-event-appsecil-2023/CTF.md

 The challenge is free to attend and will be opened on Wednesday, May 17th at 10 am.

-Please note that registration is required and will open soon!
+**Please note that registration is required**, please register  [here](https://www.eventbrite.com/e/appsec-israel-2023-tickets-594694937567) by choosing CTF area ticket type.

 Good Luck  :)